 Propane is less expensive than gas and more readily available during a state of emergency.
 For example, I live along a hurricane evacuation route.
 In my area, gasoline is one of the first things to disappear when you need it the most.

-By the time any storm reaches us and we’re faced with a power outage, the fuel supply has already been long depleted.
-Having a propane generator allows us to offset the scarcity of fuel within the community.
+By the time any storm reaches us and we’re faced with a power outage, the fuel supply has already been depleted.
+Having a propane generator allows us to offset fuel scarcity within the community.

-Because your portable propane generator automatically comes with a gasoline option, you really can’t go wrong with owning one.
-It allows you to reap the advantages of both gas and propane while avoiding most of the disadvantages.
+Because your portable propane generator automatically comes with a gasoline option, you can’t go wrong with owning one.
+It allows you to reap the advantages of gas and propane while avoiding most disadvantages.

 Both gasoline and propane generators are viable options depending on your needs, but I sure like the idea of having two fuel options.
 It allows you the best of both worlds while minimizing the negative impacts of a power outage.